SISE-Web-Development-Environments/OpenRecipes_api_3.1/README.md

 ## Assignment3_1 Api Code
-*Api code for recipe website.
+  * Api code for recipe website.
-*Using swaggerhub.
+  * Using swaggerHub.
-*We guess it will take us 3.5 weeks to develop the project.
+  * We guess it will take us 3.5 weeks to develop the project.
 Two weeks server side, and ten days and client side.

 ## URL